Meigetsuin Temple 明月院

 The last resting place of Hojo Tokiyori, one of the most powerful men in Kamakura's history

-Meigetsuin Temple was founded in 1160 and is a Rinzai sect Zen temple.
+Meigetsuin Temple was founded in 1160, and later became a Zen temple of the Rinzai sect.
 It is especially enjoyable to visit in June or the autumn, when you can enjoy the beautiful garden areas filled with hydrangea.

 How to Get There

 Meigetsuin Temple is a 10-minute walk from JR Kita-Kamakura Station.
 From Tokyo, Kita-Kamakura Station is about a 50-minute ride on the Yokosuka Line.